mmeinardi-ganymede/sql-schema-builder/README.md

 - No rollback feature.

-This is _by design_, as I agree with [sqlturk](https://pypi.python.org/pypi/sqlturk) author point of view, that downgrade scripts may add more problems than they solve.
+This is _by design_, as I agree with [sqlturk](https://pypi.python.org/pypi/sqlturk) author's point of view, that downgrade scripts may add more problems than they solve.